deltachat/securejoin/source/new.rst

 An active attacker cannot break the security of the Setup Contact protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-  TODO: Network adversaries *can* learn who is authenticating with whom

 Recall that an active attacker can
 read, modify, and create messages